kirkofypsi/7DWorkProblemModel/README.md

 ## Culture

-Culture dimension groups work satisfaction factors related to employees contentment from having a good culture in the organization.
+"Culture" dimension refers to employees satisfaction from having a great culture in the organization.
 Its factors are related to the ability to work in an environment where it is easy to feel comfortable and to be a part of the organization's identity.